RuiHuangNUS/MARS-Reconfig/README.md

    * Set the load mass value on line 43 (i.e., the first number in the 'load_para' array).
    * Set the MPC horizon on line 52 (the default value is 10).
    * Set the higher-level loss horizon on line 53 (the default value is 20).
-4. After completing the above settings, run the file '**main_distributed_autotuning_acados_tensionref.py**'.
-In the prompted terminal interface, you will be asked to select the control and sensitivity propagation modes.
-   * In our settings, 's' and 'p' denote 'sequential' and 'parallel' computing, respectively.
-5. To evaluate the trained model, run the Python file '**main_distributed_acados_tensionref_evaluation.py**'
-   * You can skip Step 4 and evaluate the saved models that were previously trained and employed in the paper.
-To do so, copy the files that end with '.pt' from the folder '**Previously trained models**' (within the folder '**Source code B**') to the folder '**trained data**' (where the retained models via Step 4 will be saved).

 ### C: Simulation 3: Full disassembly in a 3×3 assembly
 1. Simulation 1: Full disassembly in a 3×2 assembly